-The Athens Welcome Center has put together additional self-guided brochures for several Athens historic districts, such as Milledge Avenue (also known as Sorority Row), Cobbham, and Dearing Street.
+The Historic Athens Welcome Center has put together additional self-guided brochures for several Athens historic districts, such as Milledge Avenue (also known as Sorority Row) and the Cobbham neighborhood.
 You'll discover architecture from many eras and styles, as well as stories of prominent Athens families.

 There's so much to see and do in Athens, every tour is worth the walk!
 Want a little more direction?
 Schedule a guided tour with the Historic Athens Welcome Center.

 Looking for more Athens?
 Check out our suggested itineraries!